 So, how do you ensure that your home cleaning products are disinfecting, not just cleaning or sanitizing?
 Your best bet is to look on the product label for an Environmental Protection Agency (EPA) registration number, typically on the back panel.
 Disinfectants are also categorized on the EPA’s website.

 In addition, keep in mind that disinfection isn’t a one-and-done task.
 Repeat disinfection is the best way to ensure that your home stays protected against germ re-exposure.

-Your best bet is to shop for EPA-approved disinfectants – like the SafeSpace Disinfectant and Deodorizing Germ Fogger.
+Your best bet is to shop for EPA-approved disinfectants – like the SafeSpace Disinfecting & Deodorizing Mist.

 Since keeping your family safe from COVID-19 and other harmful germs is one of your top priorities, we recommend regularly disinfecting your home’s hard surfaces – especially if someone in your household has COVID-19.
 Remember, disinfecting is a repetitive process; you might need to disinfect your home multiple times a day depending on transmission rates.
 When in doubt, just remember that a clean surface isn’t always disinfected, but a disinfected surface is always clean.

 If you need some help figuring out whether to sanitize vs. disinfect, look at what SafeSpace Company® has to offer.
-The original, EPA-approved SafeSpace® Disinfectant & Deodorizing Germ Fogger contains a hospital-grade contact disinfectant that, when fully discharged, generates 6,000 cubic feet of disinfectant and deodorizing fog.
-The SafeSpace® Germ Fogger can kill 99 percent of the germs responsible for colds, flu, staph, MRSA and many more.
-To purchase a Germ Fogger today, visit the SafeSpace® website.
+The original, EPA-approved SafeSpace Disinfectant and Deodorizing Mist contains an ultra-fine, hospital-grade contact disinfectant that generates 1,200 square feet of disinfectant and deodorizing mist.
+The SafeSpace® D&D Mist can kill 99 percent of the germs responsible for colds, flu, staph, MRSA, covid-19 and many more.
+To purchase SafeSpace products today, visit the SafeSpace® website.
 For more information, give us a call at 1-800-735-2506.